Sunrise at Campobello (play): Background

+Synopsis

 The play starred Ralph Bellamy as Roosevelt.
 Others in the cast included Henry Jones as Louis Howe, Mary Fickett as Eleanor Roosevelt; Anne Seymour as Sara Delano Roosevelt and, in his Broadway debut, James Earl Jones.
 Bellamy repeated his role in the film version of the play.

 Campobello Island was Roosevelt's summer home in New Brunswick, Canada.
 Early scenes in the play's actions take place there, where we see Roosevelt afflicted with paralysis of his legs, before the play's story shifts to Roosevelt's home in New York City, where he struggles to overcome the paralysis.
 The play ends with the 1924 Democratic National Convention speech, which catapulted him back into politics after an absence of several years.